panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 ## 1. The callback without debouncing

-Let's say that a component `<FilterList>` accepts a big list of names (at least 200 records).
-The component has an input field where the user types a query and the names are filtered by that query.
+The component `<FilterList>` accepts a big list of names (at least 200 records).
+The component has an input field where the user types a query &mdash; as result the names are filtered by the query.

 Here's the first version of `<FilterList>` component: